-Over the past decade Fairhope has experienced significant growth, with a 20% jump in population affecting an already taxed infrastructure and necessitating capital improvements to ensure the safety of citizens and the environment.
+From 2010-2018 the City of Fairhope has experienced a 41% increase in population growth affecting an already taxed infrastructure and necessitating capital improvements to ensure the safety of citizens and the environment.
 The current rate of growth is expected to continue, or even increase.

 We want to provide a system and deliver a quality of service where people don’t have to worry about wastewater, but we do have to manage the growth and the growing pains that come with it.
 System rehabilitation and capacity improvements are major goals, with $8 million of the proposed Five-Year Fairhope Utilities Capital Improvement Plan committed to the sewer system.